rule

 Text 25

-In solitude without a fixed residence, wearing old rags and satisfied with anything, should one with the Controller constantly kept in mind, meditate upon the True Self that is Omnipresent [see also 2.2: 5, 7.13: 1-10]
+In solitude without a fixed residence, wearing rags left over, and satisfied with anything, should one with the Controller constantly envisioned, meditate for the True Self Omnipresent [see also 2.2: 5, 7.13: 1-10].
+(Vedabase)

 Text 26

-With faith in the scriptures that relate to the Supreme Lord and not blaspheming other scriptures, should one with respect for the truth, being of strict control with the mind, one's speech and one's activities, be of inner peace and sense control as well [see also B.G.
+With faith in the scripture related to the Supreme Lord and not blaspheming other scriptures, should one with respect for the truth, being of strict control with the mind, one's speech and one's activities, be of inner peace and sense control as well [see also B.G.
 15: 15].
+(Vedabase)

 Text 27-28

 Hearing, chanting and meditating the pastimes and transcendental qualities of the Lord, of whose incarnations the activities are all wonderful, must one do everything for His sake.
-Whatever worship one performs, of whatever charity, penance, japa, piety, one is, including whatever one holds dear, one's wife, one's sons, home and very life air, should one all dedicate to the Supreme [see also B.G.
+With whatever worship one performs, of whatever charity, penance, japa, piety, one is, must one that, including whatever one holds dear, one's wife, one's sons, home and very life air, do as an offering unto the Supreme [see also B.G.
 9: 27].
+(Vedabase)

 Text 29

-With rendering service to both [the moving and nonmoving] must one be of friendship for as well the [normal] human beings as for the ones who are of a saintly respect, for the purest souls, such as those who accept Krishna as the Lord of their heart.
+In rendering service to both [the moving and nonmoving living beings] one must be of friendship with the common man as also with the devotees, the great souls who accepted Krishna as the Lord of their heart.

 Text 30

-In mutual discussions, in being mutually attracted and pleasing one another, is there thanks to the glories of the Lord, in the joint cessation of material activities, the purification of [one's relation to] the soul [see also B.G.
-3: 38].
+In mutual discussion, in mutual attraction and in mutual satisfaction, is there, through the glories of the Lord, in the mutual cessation of material activities, the purification of [the relating to] the soul [see also 3: 38].
+(Vedabase)

 Text 31

-Remembering and reminding one another is one by the bhakti unto the Lord who puts an end to the chain of sins, awakened and has one of the devotion a body that is moved by ecstasy [see also 11.2: 40].
+Remembering and reminding one another is one by the bhakti unto the Lord who puts an end to the chain of sins, awakened and has one of the devotion a body agitated with ecstasy [see also 11.2: 40].
+(Vedabase)

 Text 32

-Sometimes one cries by the thought of Acyuta, sometimes one laughs, takes one great pleasure and speaks one, acts one wondrously, dances and sings one and sometimes is one, after the example of the Unborn One getting silent, freed from distress and attains one the Supreme [see also 10.35].
+Sometimes one cries by the thought of Acyuta, sometimes one laughs, takes great pleasure and speaks, acts wondrously, dances and sings and sometimes is one, imitating the Unborn One getting silent, freed from distress and attains one the Supreme [see also 10.35].
+(Vedabase)

 Text 33